frankwswang/Quiqbox.jl/docs/src/index.md

 ## Setup

-### Supported operating systems
+### OS (64-bit) support
 * Generic Linux
 * MacOS
 * Windows

-**NOTE:** Each system platform is only tested against its 64-bit version on x86 architecture.
-The compatibility of those systems with different configurations (such as MacOS on ARM architecture) is not guaranteed.
+**NOTE:** Each operating system (OS) platform is only tested on x86 architecture.
+The support of those systems on different architectures (such as MacOS on ARM architecture) is not guaranteed.

-### Julia compatibility
+### Julia (64-bit) compatibility
-Quiqbox will always try to support the [latest released version](https://julialang.org/downloads/#current_stable_release) of Julia as soon as possible.
-On the other hand, the backward compatibility for previous Julia versions is not guaranteed but can be checked [here](https://github.com/frankwswang/Quiqbox.jl/actions/workflows/CI-JS-older.yml).
+Quiqbox will always try to support the [latest released version](https://julialang.org/downloads/#current_stable_release) of 64-bit Julia as soon as possible.
+On the other hand, the backward compatibility with previous versions is not guaranteed but can be checked [here](https://github.com/frankwswang/Quiqbox.jl/actions/workflows/CI-JS-older.yml).

 ### Installation in Julia [REPL](https://docs.julialang.org/en/v1/manual/getting-started/)